The renewal of Bangs Street, Prahran will replace old housing with well designed, attractive homes that will improve the local area.

 Feedback received was used to refine the masterplan priorities to:

 - provide better pedestrian connection through the sites into wider community

 - minimise the stigma that residents of the site experience.

 In 2015, we presented the finalised masterplans to the community for feedback.
 Over 170 people participated in the engagement activities.

 We revised the development plan in response to the feedback on the masterplans.

 The development plan and masterplan were approved by the Minister for Planning in December 2016.

 In October 2018, we established a community committee chaired by Judith Klepner and co-chaired by Nina Taylor MP to seek ongoing advice and feedback from the local community on redevelopment plans and identify local issues and matters.

-Following the outcomes of the planning approval process, we’ll start construction in late 2021.
+Following the outcomes of the planning approval process, we’ll start construction in early 2022.